 NextPlane also uses Domain Virtualization to establish intracompany interoperability between the on-premise platforms that share the same domain name.

-Thus, Alice from Cyberdynamics, using Skype for Business Online, can send messages to Derek on Webex Teams, even though her platform shares its domain name with DynaCorp’s Microsoft Teams.
+Thus, Alice from Cyberdynamics, using Skype for Business Online, can send messages to Derek on Cisco Webex, even though her platform shares its domain name with DynaCorp’s Microsoft Teams.